 Dr Duffy is the author of Deleuze and the History of Mathematics: in defense of the new (Bloomsbury, 2013) and The Logic of Expression: Quality, Quantity and Intensity in Spinoza, Hegel and Deleuze (Ashgate, 2006).
 He is editor of Virtual Mathematics: the logic of difference (Clinamen, 2006), and co-editor with Sean Bowden of Badiou and Philosophy (EUP, 2012).
 He is also translator of Albert Lautman’s Mathematics, Ideas and the physical real (Continuum, 2011).

-Dr Duffy has been published in the journals International Journal of Philosophical Studies, Angelaki: Journal of Theoretical Humanities, Paragraph: A Journal of Modern Critical Theory, Journal of the British Society for Phenomenology, Deleuze Studies, and Intellectual History Review.
+Dr Duffy has been published in the journals International Journal of Philosophical Studies, Angelaki: Journal of Theoretical Humanities, Paragraph: A Journal of Modern Critical Theory, Journal of the British Society for Phenomenology, Deleuze and Guattari Studies, and Intellectual History Review.
 He has also translated a number of Gilles Deleuze’s Seminars on Spinoza.

 Philosophy and Political Thought